 It often make sense to use the same team definition that you have in your environment.
 However, there might be situation when you want to define it differently, for example ‘merging’ the Throughput of two teams and model it as a single team in Lighthouse.

 You need at least one team, and then you can start making use of Lighthouse.
-Check Features for a description of all features of Lighthouse.
+See Teams and Portfolios for details on product areas.

-A Project as a collection of Features.
+A Portfolio as a collection of Features.
 A feature is a higher-level item that contains child-items.
 The child-items are the items that the Teams are working on.
-Each project must have at least one involved team.
-Many teams can contribute to a single project, and each team can be involved in many projects.
+Each portfolio must have at least one involved team.
+Many teams can contribute to a single portfolio, and each team can be involved in many portfolios.

-Projects allow to scale your forecasts beyond the team level.
-When you need to answer when your collection of Features will be done, defining a project is the way to go.
+Portfolios allow to scale your forecasts beyond the team level.
+When you need to answer when your collection of Features will be done, defining a portfolio is the way to go.

-Refer to Features to get more details on how to fine-tune and configure Projects.
+Refer to Portfolios to get more details on how to fine-tune and configure Portfolios.

 Forecast